ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 The red-cockaded woodpecker (RCW) is a small bird measuring about 7 inches in length.
 Identifiable by its white cheek patch and black and white barred back.
 The males have a few red feathers, called a cockade.
 These red feathers usually remain hidden underneath black feathers between the black crown and white cheek patch unless the male is disturbed or excited.
 Female RCWs lack the red cockade.
 Juvenile males have a red 'patch' in the center of their black crown.
 This patch disappears during the fall of their first year at which time their cockades appear.

+{{< figure class="photo-center" src="/images/pages/red-cockaded-woodpecker-chicks.jpg" alt="Three red cockaded woodpecker chicks so young their feathers are just starting to emerge.
+Each bird has a series of bands around its legs for identification" caption="Red-cockaded woodpecker chicks are banded when they are 8-10 days old; with each chick receiving a unique combination of leg bands so that individual birds may be identified with spotting scopes.
+Photo © Robert B. Clontz, The Nautre Conservancy." >}}

 ## Diet

 The diet of red-cockaded woodpeckers consists mostly of insects in the egg, larvae and adult stages.
 These include beetles, ants, roaches, spiders and other insects found in or on pine trees.
 Fruits and seeds make up a small portion of the overall diet.
 Methods of foraging include flaking away bark and probing under the bark using their specialized forked tongue to extract insects.
 Large, older trees are preferred for foraging.
 In general, males forage on the limbs and upper trunk while females forage on the trunk below the crown.
 This division of foraging area is most noticeable in winter when insect numbers are at their lowest and their activity slows due to cold weather, making it harder for RCWs to detect prey.
 Differences in the foraging behavior of males and females may help to reduce competition between them when food is scarce.